SynchronetBBS/sbbs/xtrn/slyvote/readme.txt

 - avatar_lib.js
 - Possibly other JavaScript files

-If you are using a beta build of Synchronet 3.17, you must use one built on August 19, 2017 or newer.
-On August 14, 2017, multi-answer polls were added, and the functionality changed slightly.
-Also, the August 19, 2017 build of Synchronet 3.17 added a new messagebase function, close_poll(), which is used by SlyVote.
+SlyVote requiers Synchronet 3.17 or newer, since SlyVote makes use of the messagebase poll feature and user avatar feature, both of which were added in Synchronet 3.17.

-SlyVote requires an ANSI terminal, since SlyVote makes use of lightbar menus which do cursor movement, etc.
+SlyVote also requires an ANSI terminal, since SlyVote makes use of lightbar menus which do cursor movement, etc.

 Since SlyVote makes use of Synchronet's messagebase, SlyVote can be configured to use one or more of your message sub-boards to work with.
 If more than one